LivioDR/argentina_rpg_dm_gemini/README.md

 TermoArgenta RPG is a [Next.js](https://nextjs.org/) application developed by Livio Reinoso and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Dependencies

-This RPG takes advantage of Gemini-1.5-Flash generative-AI capabilities to act as a Dungeon Master to guide the user's campaign and provide real-time interactive choices based on the user's input to move the story forward.

-The Authentication of users and their game logs are being managed with [Firebase](https://firebase.google.com/).

-A loading spinner has been added to the Display component.
-This spinner is part of the [react-spinners library](https://www.npmjs.com/package/react-spinners)

 ## Getting Started locally

 First, run the development server: